adammurdoch/kotlin-tools/libs/stream-io/README.md

 # stream-io

 A Kotlin multiplatform library for binary and text IO.
+Supports JVM, macOS, Linux and Windows.